Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 {{< justify >}}

 **TL;DR:** Traditional Large Language Model (LLM) serving systems use first-come-first-serve scheduling since the exact output lengths are unpredictable.
-However, we developed a *learning to rank* approach that predicts the relative ranking of output lengths, enabling a more efficient scheduling policy (to approximate SJF) that reduced chatbot latency by 2.8x and increased data generation throughput by 6.5x.
+However, we developed a *learning to rank* approach that predicts the relative ranking of output lengths, enabling a more efficient scheduling policy (to approximate SJF) that reduced chatbot latency by 6.9x compared with FCFS.

 {{< /justify >}}